MitchelHajdu/mitchelhajdu/README.md

-### Hi! 👋
+### Hi there! 👋

-My name is Mitchel!
-I'm 27 years old and i am a full stack developer living in Kerkrade, Netherlands.
+I'm Mitchel, a 27-year-old full-stack developer based in Kerkrade, Netherlands.
+I specialize in building fast, scalable e-commerce platforms and custom GrandMA3 tools.

+Some of my projects include **Yourshops** (a multi-tenant e-commerce system) and **FocusTool** for GrandMA3.

-### No public projects yet, i will share some later! ⚡
+### No public projects yet ⚡
-Because most of the projects i work on are private i don't have anything to share yet! 🤔
+Most of my work is private, but I’ll be sharing some here soon!

 ### Questions? 💬
-Don't hesitate to contact me if you have any questions.
+Don’t hesitate to reach out if you’d like to connect or have any questions.

 <!--
 **MitchelHajdu/mitchelhajdu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.